-- There shall be no more than one residential unit constructed on each lot. - Any garage shall be setback from the road boundary by at least 5.0m. - On corner sites, one of the required road setbacks (to be nominated by the lot owner) may be reduced to 1.5m. - For lots less than 550m2, the maximum building coverage shall be 60% of the net area of the lot. - All boundary fences along or adjoining any areas of reserve shall be no greater than 1.2m in height and shall be no less than 50% visually permeable
+- There shall be no more than one residential unit constructed on each lot. - Any garage shall be setback from the road boundary by at least 5.0m. - All boundary fences along or adjoining any areas of reserve shall be no greater than 1.2m in height and shall be no less than 50% visually permeable.